LIFETIME DEAL — LIMITED TIME

 Questions to Ask a Potential Editor

-Don’t forget to ask about their rates and whether they accept payment plans, especially if you’re on a budget.
+Ask for their pricing model and whether they accept payment plans—especially if you’re working with a tighter budget.

 The Editing Process Explained